lukewestern/flexpart_gfs/documentation/docs/configuration.md

 ### <a name="releases"></a>RELEASES
 This file contains the information about the particles initial conditions: how many, where and when they will be released, their mass and what species they are (defined in the SPECIES files).
-The RELEASES file contains at two types of namelists:
+The RELEASES file contains two types of namelists:

  1. `&RELEASES_CTRL` namelist, specifying the total number of species and the specific species file associated (see [SPECIES](configuration.md#species)).
 There is only one of this namelist and it is found at the top of the file.